florianbuerger/Connectivity/README.md

 let connectivity = Connectivity(shouldUseHTTPS: false)
 ```

-*Note that the property will not be set if you have not set the `NSAllowsArbitraryLoads` flag in your app's Info.plist first.
+*In order to allow HTTP you have to either enable all HTTP requests via `NSAllowsArbitraryLoads` or add the explicit url to the `NSExceptionDomains` dictionary in your targets `Info.plist`

 ### Threshold